Glasgow Corporation Tramways

 Off-the-shelf script-lettering cap badges, as worn by GCT tramcar staff up until around 1906 - brass.

-Glasgow Corporation horse tram 'Conductor' licence — yellow enamel with black lettering.
+Glasgow Corporation horse tram 'Conductor' licence badges — yellow enamel with black lettering.
 With thanks to the late Kenny Delman.

 Another official shot of horse tramway staff, again at Dalhousie Depot, and in 1899.
 All the individuals wearing greatcoats are drivers, which suggests that only this grade was issued with them, presumably due to their exposure to the harsh Glaswegian weather.